 For something a little more laid-back, team a linen shirt with blazer and trouser separates instead.
 Again, choose contrasting shades and always ensure your shirt is cut slim and well fitted.

 Sunny climes are where a linen shirt is most at home, making it the perfect ally for tackling a week or two in the heat.
 Wearing linen in an off-duty setting offers the chance to embrace the fabric in all it’s laid-back, crumpled glory – the way it was intended.

 A slightly looser cut is preferable when choosing a linen shirt for holiday.
 It should be relaxed and comfortable, but still well fitted across the shoulders and through the sleeves.
 Colour-wise, light is better for the simple fact that it will deflect some of the heat.

-Wear untucked, leave a couple of buttons undone and team with tailored swim shorts for effortless, beach-ready style.
+In the day, wear untucked, leave a couple of buttons undone and team with tailored swim shorts for effortless, beach-ready style.
 At night, combine it with chino shorts for a night of al fresco dining.

 At The Weekend